Stop over-complicating data center airflow management

 - Room: Actively controlling the temperature in a data center can maximize the effects of airflow management techniques.

 Managing data center airflow involves regulating the circulation of both cold and warm air.
 Airflow management’s primary goal is to contain cold and warm air to desired locations while providing channels for cool air to reach overheating equipment and for warm air to disperse.
 Floors, cabinets and temperature-separated aisles are all central battlegrounds for both cold and hot air regulation.
-Here are a few standard tools used to solve airflow problems:
+Consider the following tips for data center airflow management and the tools you can use to solve common issues:

-- Brush grommets: Circulating cool air over hot equipment is effective, but a lot of air can escape through the crevices that allow cables into the room.
+Circulating cool air over hot equipment is effective, but air can escape through the crevices that allow cables into the room.
+This can cause hot and cold air to mix.
+Moreover, cooling down server cabinets can become more challenging if significant holes or gaps are present.
+This reduces the efficiency of your cooling systems and makes them work harder.
 Brush grommets enable cables to pass through while sealing cold air where it needs to be.

-- Curtains: Sealing off hot and cold cabinet aisles will maximize the effects of any airflow regulation technique.
+Sealing off hot and cold cabinet aisles will maximize the effects of any airflow regulation technique.
 Plastic curtains, blankets or other heavy drapery items are easy to install and produce noticeable results.
+These physical barriers can reduce energy costs, improve cooling efficiencies and effectively manage airflow.

-- Rack chimneys: Hot air rises, and without an avenue to escape from, it will sit on top of IT equipment and complicate cooling efforts.
-Chimney structures provide an escape route for rising warm air, funneling it into HVAC ducts and out of the building.
+Hot air rises, and without an avenue to escape from, it will sit on top of IT equipment and complicate cooling efforts.
+Chimney structures provide an escape route for rising warm air, creating a vertical channel and funneling it into HVAC ducts and out of the building.
+This redirects the hot exhaust from your IT equipment to your cooling system.

-- End of row doors and aisle ceilings: Structures like doors and ceilings enclose hot and cold aisles to contain air in one space, allowing cool air to ease efficiently overheated equipment and hot air to circulate into HVAC ducts in a controlled manner.
+Structures like end-of-row doors and aisle ceilings enclose hot and cold aisles to contain air in one space.
+This method allows cool air to ease efficiently overheated equipment and hot air to circulate into HVAC ducts in a controlled manner.
+Improving aisle containment allows all energy to cool the intended IT equipment, minimizes air mixing and prevents overcooling.

-- Filler panels: When empty spaces along an aisle of cabinets go unfilled, the gaps cause inner-rack recirculation.
+When empty spaces along an aisle of cabinets go unfilled, the gaps cause inner-rack recirculation.
 This process allows temperatures to fluctuate, reducing the effects of containment stand circulation efforts.
-Filler or blanking panels prevent hot and cold air from transferring to unused spaces, making it easier to manage airflow.
+Filler or blanking panels close gaps between power units, columns, racks and other open spaces where air can escape.
+Filler panels prevent hot and cold air from transferring to unused spaces, making it easier to manage airflow.

 When cool air passes through the IT load, a heat exchange occurs.
 Cool air becomes hot air, which is expelled into the hot aisle behind cabinets.
 Here, it will ostensibly rise into return plenums to be treated once again by CRACs.
 Then, it can be cycled back into the cold aisle through perforated tiles and drawn in by server fans — and so it goes.